 This story about propagators carries into the boundary theory on half-space.
-We still have two sectors-an untwisted (Neumann) sector and a \mathbb{Z}2 -twisted (Dirichlet)
+We still have two sectors-an untwisted (Neumann) sector and a \mathbb{Z}2 -twisted (Dirichlet) sector-in which the respective propagators are [24],

-16 It is unclear if one can construct all tensionless KR branes this way.
+18 It is unclear if one can construct all tensionless KR branes this way.
 An argument in the affirmative would need to demonstrate that, for any AdS_d slice in AdS{d+1} with K = 0, there exists an isometry fixing each point of the slice.

-17 The method of images is a general technique.
-[65] uses it to write the bulk-to-boundary propagator in the BTZ black hole [66].
-[67] does so in a nonsingular multiboundary AdS3 orbifold.
-[68-72] studies \mathbb{Z}n orbifolds with conical defects.
+19 The method of images is a general technique.
+[70] uses it to write the bulk-to-boundary propagator in the BTZ black hole [71].
+[72] does so in a nonsingular multiboundary AdS3 orbifold.
+[73-77] studies \mathbb{Z}n orbifolds with conical defects.